openshift/installer/Documentation/dev/node-bootstrap-flow.md

 This service is enabled by default and can crash-loop until success.
 It is started on every boot.

-### `rm-assets.service`

-This service waits for the bootkube and tectonic process to be completed.
-It is a oneshot service, thus marked as started only once the script returns with success.
-This is an optional service only present on platforms which pull assets from block storage.

 ## Diagram

 This is a visual simplified representation of the overall bootstrapping flow.